 In April 2011 we were granted planning consent for The Movement, a vibrant, highly sustainable and truly mixed-use scheme located on the former Greenwich Industrial Estate.
 The 2.2 acre site is in a prime position adjacent to Greenwich DLR and Mainline Station.
-With our partners Development Securities Plc we will deliver a new threshold for the Royal Borough at the main point of entry for visitors to the World Heritage Centre.
+With our partners Development Securities Plc we will deliver a new threshold to the Royal Borough for visitors to the World Heritage Site.

 Our scheme was developed with award-winning architects HLM and Studio Egret West and in close consultation with Greenwich Council.
-The Movement will comprise 181 residential apartments, 358 student apartments, education/administrative space, a health and fitness club, convenience food store, nursery and 7,000 sq ft of business incubator or’start up’ units – all located along a new public, pedestrian-friendly street connecting the DLR with Norman Road.
-The new street is part of a wide range of public realm improvements which will enhance the experience of passengers using the DLR and Mainline Stations.
+The Movement will comprise 181 residential apartments, 358 student apartments, a health and fitness club, convenience food store, nursery and 7,000 sq ft of business incubator or start-up units – all located along a new public, pedestrian-friendly street connecting the DLR with Norman Road.
+The new street is part of a wide range of public realm improvements which will enhance the experience of visitors using the DLR and Mainline Stations.

-The Movement will also provide a new 30-bed boutique hotel and restaurant behind the existing North Pole public house as well as a 3-star 104-bed hotel on Greenwich High Road which has already been pre-let to Travelodge on a 35-year lease.
+The Movement will also provide a new 104-bedroom business hotel on Greenwich High Road which has been pre-let to Travelodge on a 35-year lease.

 The Movement will be an exemplar 21st Century development.
-There will be the on-site energy centre providing renewable energy, more than 400 spaces available for bicycles and an innovative bicycle cafe which will double up as a cycle repair shop.
-We’ve also allocated two car club spaces for the development.
+There will be an on-site energy centre providing renewable energy, more than 400 spaces available for bicycles and an innovative bicycle cafe which will double up as a cycle repair shop.
+We’re also working with the council to allocate two car club spaces for the development and the neighbouring community.

 The scheme will generate £275 million for the local economy over the next ten years.